 Dr. Sarah Forbes, Associate Medical Director of Leeds NHS Clinical Commissioning Group and Co-Chair of Leeds Cancer Programme said:

 “In Leeds, we are aware of the need to swiftly and safely re-introduce women to cervical screening and we are working with partners across the city to ensure there is capacity and systems in place to be able to respond to the increased demand.
 Screening is important for the earliest detection of abnormal cells so we urge all women to book their screening appointment when they receive their invitation.”

 City-wide partners from the health and care system in Leeds have established a cancer screening group to co-ordinate the resumption of cervical screening.
 This includes:

 - ensuring that local services and programmes are strengthened to meet the demand and target areas of highest need;

 - ensuring there is capacity within General Practices to deal with the demand;

-- raising awareness of the importance of cervical screening and that it is safe to seek advice from you doctor with any concerning symptoms.
+- raising awareness of the importance of cervical screening and that it is safe to seek advice from your doctor with any concerning symptoms.

-In Leeds there are a number of initiatives aiming to increase screening rates in Leeds, particularly in areas with low uptake.
-These include:
+In Leeds, there are a number of initiatives aiming to increase screening rates in Leeds, particularly in areas with low uptake.

 Issued by the Leeds Cancer Programme